kennypeng15/minetracker-lambda/README.md

 - AWS documentation:
     - https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions

+# considerations:
+- only games that have >= 50% solve percentage are persisted, to avoid noise.

 # updating steps:
 - (these are largely available from the AWS ECR page, but here as a reference)
 - after code is updated, save, and build a docker image locally